 The Department of Mass Communication combines into a single liberal arts program tracks in Broadcasting, Print Journalism, and Public Relations.

-For more information, visit the following links from the UNCP Catalog.
+For more information, visit the UNCP Catalog.

 COURSES IN BROADCASTING (BRD)

 BRD 1600.
 Television Production

 Basic theory and practice of studio operations in television, with a laboratory experience in the use of microphones, cameras, switchers, and related equipment.
 Credit, 3 semester hours.

 BRD 1610, 1620, 2610, 2620, 3610, 3620, 4610, 4620.
 Broadcast Practicum

 A vehicle for students to learn broadcasting or webcasting operations while participating in the department's campus/community productions and earning progressively responsible positions in videography, reporting, directing, producing, audio, on-air presentation, etc.Pass/Fail grading.
 Credit, 1 semester hour each.

 This course provides a foundation in single-camera field production and editing in traditional or new media formats.
 Fundamental aesthetics, technology, and techniques for camera, lighting, sound, and editing will be emphasized, and students will be introduced to preproduction planning, including storyboards and scripts.
 Credit, 3 semester hours.
 PREREQ: BRD 1600.